bbbradsmith/hatariB/README.md

   * Medium resolution vertical-doubling can be disabled.
   * Resolution doubling settings now work for TT and Falcon.
   * Border cropping settings now apply to Falcon.
+  * Hard disk images can be loaded as content.
+  * M3U can be used to auto-run a program at boot.
 * [hatariB v0.2](https://github.com/bbbradsmith/hatariB/releases/tag/0.2) - 2023-09-07
   * Second beta test version.
   * IPF support via dynamic loading of capsimg library.